nareshonly851/google_search_place/README.md

 ### Add dependency

-You can use the command to add dio as a dependency with the latest stable version:
+You can use the command to add google_search_place as a dependency with the latest stable version:

 ```console
 $ dart pub add google_search_place
 ```

-Or you can manually add dio into the dependencies section in your pubspec.yaml:
+Or you can manually add google_search_place into the dependencies section in your pubspec.yaml:

 ```yaml
 dependencies: